KelvinAyanruoh/configure-ad/README.md

 <img width="970" height="523" alt="image" src="https://github.com/user-attachments/assets/a56fca75-36e3-4b6b-8f93-554c35216a1e" />
 </p>
 <p>
-Confirm ping is successful and run ipconfig /all on client-1 and we should be able to the DC-1 private ip address in the result as seen below.
+Confirm that the ping is successful and run ipconfig /all on client-1.
+We should then be able to see the DC-1 private IP address in the result, as shown below.
 </p>
 <br />
 <img width="462" height="250" alt="image" src="https://github.com/user-attachments/assets/a52e037b-6ba1-494d-b8b1-639994d702b7" />